 To test whether BFG-GI can accurately map genetic interactions, we generated a double mutant pool focused on DNA repair genes and compared BFG-GI results to those of other validated genetic interaction assays.
-We began by generating donor and recipient strains by crossing 35 YKO (yfg1::kanMX, MATa) single gene deletion strains to BFG-GI proDonor strains, and 38 SGA query (yfg2::natMX, MATalpha) single gene deletion strains to BFG-GI proRecipient strains (Fig 1).
+We began by generating donor and recipient strains by crossing 35 YKO (yfg1::kanMX, MATa) single gene deletion strains to 60 BFG-GI proDonor strains, and 38 SGA query (yfg2::natMX, MATalpha) single gene deletion strains to 56 BFG-GI proRecipient strains (Fig 1).
 These strains included 26 DNA repair genes from a previous condition-dependent genetic interaction study (St Onge et al, 2007), as well as 14 likely-neutral loci (e.g. the already-disrupted HO locus, pseudogenes, and other loci for which single- and double-mutant phenotypes have not been previously observed).
-Inclusion of neutral loci allowed us to infer single mutant fitness from pools of double mutants (Materials and methods).
+Inclusion of neutral loci allowed us to infer single mutant fitness from pools of double mutants (Materials and Methods).

 To generate haploid double mutants, donor and recipient cells were scraped from plates and all subsequent steps in the BFG-GI pipeline were conducted en masse.
-First, the pools were combined for ‘orgy mating'.
+First, the pools were combined for party mating.
 Seven selection steps followed mating, including four that correspond to those in the standard SGA procedure: heterozygous diploid selection, sporulation, MATa progeny selection, and haploid double mutant selection.
 Additionally, before sporulation, we completed three selection steps to fuse barcodes and subsequently remove Cre to limit undesired recombination events (Fig 1C and Appendix Fig S3).
 This generated a pool of 4,288 haploid double mutants, which was aliquoted and stored as frozen glycerol stock.
 Thawed samples were used to inoculate solid media appropriate for selecting haploid double mutant cells.
 The media was used alone, supplemented with dimethyl sulfoxide (DMSO) as a control, or supplemented with one of eight drugs targeting DNA repair pathways (Appendix Table S1).
 We extracted genomic DNA, amplified and sequenced fused barcodes to infer the relative abundance of each double mutant in each condition.

 To evaluate assay reproducibility, we ran all BFG-GI procedures in duplicate, starting from the mating step (technical replicates) and also barcoded multiple strains representing the same gene (biological replicates).
 Biological replicate strains had either the same or different parental strain origin (the parental strain for a given gene deletion might be from either the YKO or SGA query strain collection).
-Relative strain abundance was highly correlated between technical replicates (R > 0.95) and thus we decided to combine technical replicates for subsequent analyses.
-Next, we used a multiplicative model [1] to infer a genetic interaction score (GIS) from relative strain abundances (Materials and methods).
+Relative strain abundance was highly correlated between technical replicates (R > 0.95).
+Next, we used a multiplicative model [1] to infer a genetic interaction score (GIS) from relative strain abundances, analogous to other methods based on strain growth (Materials and Methods).
+The correlation between technical replicates at GIS level was also high (R=92.5) and thus we decided to combine technical replicates for subsequent analyses.